amschel99/rift-web/README.md

-# Sphere: Secure & Unified Asset Management
+# Sphere: Secure & Unified Asset Management.

 Sphere is an innovative Account Abstraction (AA) wallet seamlessly integrated into Telegram as a Mini App.
 It offers a secure and user-friendly way to manage both blockchain assets and Web2 secrets, eliminating the complexities traditionally associated with private keys and seed phrases.